 National democratic transformation turns out to be highly complex, and depends not only on the right overall policy choices, but also on the support from a host of systems, from big Government administrative systems, down to local systems of decision-making and information processing at schools.
 These systems interact with a complex society, with varying and interlocking democratic interests.
-Touching or changing one part of the system.
+Touching or changing one part of the system often has unforeseen consequences somewhere else in the system.
 Any consideration of improvements to the schooling system must include an assessment of how support systems will be managed, from the national down to the school level, and how all the various parts interlock.